gw_mode and router advertisement daemon for IPv6

 When batman switches the gateway it would be nice to have a way to inform your client that the gateway changed.
 Otherwise they are using an outdated default route to some gateway that may not exist any longer.
 You will want to keep this time window as short as possible.

-Updated by Luca Postregna almost 8 years ago
+Updated by Luca Postregna over 9 years ago

 radvd have MaxRtrAdvInterval option, it is similar to dhcp timelease.